hybridgroup/gocv/README.md

 ### Ubuntu/Linux

-In order to build/run Go code that uses this package, you will need to specify the location for the includes and libs for your gocv installation.
+In order to build/run Go code that uses this package, you will need to specify the location for the includes and libs for yogocv installation.

 One time per session, you must run the script: